fluid-player/fluid-player-docs/content/layout_configuration/index.md

 ```

 ## subtitlesEnabled
-Set this parameter to **true** to have subtitles, provided tacks information given.
+Set this parameter to **true** to have subtitles, provided tarck information given.

 ```javascript
 fluidPlayer(